sourabh-choudhary94/Data-Exploratory-Analysis-For-Credit-Card-Data/README.md

 # Data-Exploratory-Analysis-For-Credit-Card-Data

+ANALYTICS IN CREDIT CARD COMPANY:
 Analytics has penetrated every industry owing to the various technology platforms that collect information and thus, the service providers know what exactly customers want.
 The Credit Card industry is no exception.
 Within credit card payment processing, there is a significant amount of data available that can be beneficial in countless ways.

 Understanding the customer behaviour
-The data available from a credit card processor identifies the types of consumer and their business spending behaviors.
-Hence, developing the marketing campaigns to directly address their behaviors indeed grows the revenue and these considerations will result in greater sales.
+The data available from a credit card processor identifies the types of consumer and their business spending behaviours.
+Hence, developing the marketing campaigns to directly address their behaviours indeed grows the revenue and these considerations will result in greater sales.

 Personalize offering based on data results
 Data also reveals specific interests and needs in individual customers that a company can leverage, this addressing their needs more efficiently.
 Specific promotions can be sent out related to where these customers are located and this builds sales more quickly.